Cherrapunji

-Sohra has often been credited as being the wettest place on Earth, but for now nearby Mawsynram currently holds that distinction.
-It still holds the all-time record for the most rainfall in a calendar month and in a year, however: it received 9300 mm in July 1861 and 26461 mm between 1 August 1860 and 31 July 1861.
+Sohra has often been credited as being the wettest place on Earth, but currently, nearby Mawsynram holds that distinction.
+Sohra still holds the all-time record for the most rainfall in a calendar month and in a year, however.
+It received 9300 mm in July 1861 and 26461 mm between 1 August 1860 and 31 July 1861.

+Background

+Etymology

+The original native name for this town in Khasi language is Sohra (soh-ra), which was mispronounced "Cherra" by the 19th century British colonisers.
+Later, the suffix "punjee", a bengali term meaning "a cluster of villages", was added by people from the plains, and the name evolved into Cherrapunji, meaning "land of oranges" in some interpretations, popularized by tourists from other parts of India.
+It has again been officially renamed to its original form, Sohra.

 History

 The history of the Khasi people – native inhabitants of Sohra– may be traced from the early part of the 16th century.
 Between the 16th and 18th centuries, these people were ruled by their tribal 'Syiems (rajas or chiefs) of Khyriem' in the Khasi Hills.

+The main pivot on which the entire superstructure of Khasi society rests is the matrilineal system.

 The Khasi hills came under British authority in 1833 with the submission of the last of the important Syiem, Tirot Sing Syiem.

-The main pivot on which the entire superstructure of Khasi society rests is the matrilineal system.

-The original name for this town was Sohra (soh-ra), which was pronounced "Cherra" by the British.
-This name eventually evolved into a temporary name, Cherrapunji, meaning 'land of oranges', which was first used by tourists from other parts of India.
-It has again been renamed to its original form, Sohra.